kvendrik/Browserkit.js/readme.md

-#Browserkit.js
-##A customisable mini library
+#Browserkit.js - A customisable mini library

-Browserkit is a customisable mini library for small to medium sized web projects which can help you save loads of production time without having to load functions your project doesn't use in the final product.
+Browserkit is a customisable mini library(3kb) for small to medium sized web projects which helps you save loads of production time by making things like getting and handling elements fast and easy without having to load big javascript files with functions your project doesn't need.

-Libraries are great but when you import one it has to be worth the payload it gives to your project.
-In small to medium sized web projects this can be a problem.
-Bigger libraries like jQuery(32kb) often have more functionality than you actually need and removing what you don't need can get rather complicated.

-This is why I started making Browserkit which largly speeds up your production time by polyfilling the `querySelector`, providing cross-browser functionalities to handle classes and events and more.
-It is nice, small(3kb) and is easily customisable so you can fully adjust it to what your web project needs and throw out what you don't need when your project goes live.

-**Browser support:** IE6, Android 1.5, do I continue?
+**Browser support:** All that have been tested so far.
+Including: IE6, Android 1.5, do I continue?

 ##Usage

-Using Browserkit is simple, include it in your project and get cracking.
+Using Browserkit is simple, include it in your project and start coding.

 ##Syntax